shabnamyusufzai/AIAssistCommunityTool/README.md

 Steps on how to get the code working in Google Colab:
 1. Create your notebook in google colab
-2. Clone the repository to your desired location
+2. Clone the repository to your desired location:
     !git clone https://github.com/shabnamyusufzai/AIAssistCommunityTool.git
-3. cd into the repository
+3. cd into the repository:
     cd AIAssistCommunityTool/
-4. Install the dependencies outlined in the requirements.txt !pip install -r requirements.txt
+4. Install the dependencies outlined in the requirements.txt:
+    !pip install -r requirements.txt
-5. Run main.py to access the chatbot on a local URL !python src/main.py
+5. Run main.py to access the chatbot on a local URL:
+    !python src/main.py